 Because the iris dataset is so common, Scikit-Learn actually already has it, available for loading in with the following command:

 Just put the data file in the same directory as your Python file.
 The Pandas library has an easy way to load in data,

 data = pd.read_csv('iris.csv') # It is a good idea to check and make sure the data is loaded as expected. print(data.head(5))

 Because the dataset has been prepared so well, we don't need to do a lot of preprocessing.
-One thing we may want to do though it drop the "ID" column, as it is just a representation of row the example is found on.
+One thing we may want to do though is drop the "ID" column, as it is just a representation of the row the example is found on.

 As this isn't helpful we could drop it from the dataset using the

 We now need to define the features and labels.
 We can do this easily with Pandas by slicing the data table and choosing certain rows/columns with

 # Pandas ".iloc" expects row_indexer, column_indexer X = data.iloc[:,:-1].values # Now let's tell the dataframe which column we want for the target/labels. y = data['Species']

 The slicing notation above selects every row and every column except the last column (which is our label, the species).